CAFE and AI

 Most conversations about AI focus narrowly on student use and plagiarism.
-At CAFE, we flip the lens—we show how AI fuels faculty innovation in course design, streamlines accessibility, and strengthens research workflows.
+At CAFE, we flip the lens.
+We show how AI fuels faculty innovation in course design, streamlines accessibility and strengthens research workflows.

-Faculty Fellow Spotlight: Antonio Byrdportrait of Antonio Byrd wearing a dark colored suit and tie.
+Faculty Fellow Spotlight: Antonio Byrd

-Last year, Antonio guided faculty through some of the most pressing questions about generative AI and writing, helping us think critically about:
+In 2024, Antonio guided faculty through some of the most pressing questions about generative AI and writing, helping us think critically about:

 • how students encounter GenAI and what "human-in-the-loop" practice can look like,